Meunier6969/Projet-L2-S3-Diary-Management/README.md

 `bing chilling`

 # Run (The program, not nyoom)
-Go in the terminal, write `gcc main.c cell.c list.c`, press `Enter` Then type `.\a.exe`
+Go in the terminal, write `gcc main.c cell.c list.c timer.c`, press `Enter`
+Then type `.\a.exe`